uboslinux/ubos-docs/source/about.rst

    made available incrementally.
 This ensures that devices can continue to be updated and keep running for the long-term.

- * UBOS is all **free/libre and open software**, so there's no proprietary lock-in.
+ * UBOS itself is all **free/libre and open software**, so there's no proprietary lock-in and you can keep us honest by reviewing our code.
    There is one exception: some hardware platforms, notably some versions of ARM, require "blobs" to function.
 (The Free Software Foundation provides a `great description <https://www.fsf.org/resources/hw/single-board-computers>`_ of the problem.)
 UBOS bundles those blobs (but only on those platforms) in order to be able to support those platforms.
-Of course, you can install whatever software you like on your personal server running UBOS.
+Of course, you can install and run whatever software you like on your devices, in addition to what is available through the official UBOS repositories.

 Thank you, Arch Linux
 ---------------------